 This fine beverage is a ‘Special Class Commodity’ only available to the elite and wealthy in North Korea (it’s very expensive) and has earned both ‘Gold Medals’ and ‘Diplomas’ to international acclaim if the box is to be believed.

 It’s a 700ml, 86 proof bottle of 20-year-old rice alcohol distilled and bottled in Kaesong, North Korea.
 Inside it contains Kaesong’s speciality ‘insam’ (ginseng), an extensive root plant that’s been grown for six years — the perfect timing to highly concentrated nutrients.
 Why is it bottled?
 Well, ginseng is said to wield a myriad of medicinal benefits, ranging from beating physical and mental fatigue to diabetes.
-It’s found globally; however, the Korean ginseng has a solid reputation — North Korea recently released a wonder drug named Kumdang-2 containing ginseng (and not a lot else) that apparently cures Ebola, AIDS, MERS, tuberculosis and well…cancer.
+It’s found globally, however, the Korean ginseng has a solid reputation and North Korea recently released a wonder drug named Kumdang-2 containing ginseng and traces of rare earth metals such as gold and platinum (and not a lot else) that apparently cures Ebola, AIDS, MERS, tuberculosis and cancer.
 Interesting.

-It was purchased from a supermarket in Pyongyang; I was told I was the second foreigner to be allowed inside.
+It was purchased from a supermarket in Pyongyang where I was told I was the second foreigner to be allowed inside.
 A plaque on the entrance denoted the dates both Kim Jong-Il, and Kim Jong-Un had overseen the store.
 It’s illegal for foreigners to handle local currency.
-To pay, I had to line up; receive a receipt, then pay at a currency exchange booth offering unofficial, artificially inflated North Korean Won rates – head back to collect my goods and finally back to the booth to collect my change in three different currencies.
-Almost certainly wrong, as usual.
+To pay, I had to line up, receive a receipt, then head over to the currency exchange booth offering unofficial, black market North Korean Won rates to make the payment before heading back to collect my goods and finally back to the booth to collect my change in three different currencies, almost certainly wrong, as usual.

-The alcohol was also a smash hit with the Korean People’s Army General, who searched my luggage on departure from North Korea in Sinuiju.
-Smiles weren’t derived effortlessly in North Korea, but the General’s discovery of this magical box resulted in one of absolute approval — which was quickly wiped from his face when I refused to offer it as a bribe.
+The alcohol was also a smash hit with the Korean People’s Army General who searched my luggage on departure from North Korea in Sinuiju.
+Smiles weren’t derived effortlessly in North Korea, but after the General discovered this magical box, it resulted in one of absolute approval…which was quickly wiped from his face when I refused to offer it as a bribe.

 North Korean Stamps

 Artworks and stamp collections were commonly available for purchase in North Korea.
-Collections were extensive, however quite pricey (25 euro+) but were a fascinating political scrapbook to past and present North Korea.
-Difficult to believe, but not all stamps were critical of the United States — many were simply historical throwbacks or political milestone celebrations.
+Collections were extensive, however quite pricey (25 euro+) but were a fascinating political scrapbook outlining past and present North Korea.
+It’s difficult to believe, but not all stamps were critical of the United States, many were simply historical throwbacks or political milestone celebrations.

 These stamps are a sample of the variation.

-Top Left: Mechanization.
+Top Left: Mechanisation.
 Automation.
 Remote control.
 (Juche, self-reliance ideology and technological advancement)